Ignissen/accented-i-letter/README.md

 # Accented I or i letter
 ## Description:
 This script gives you the ability to type accented i or I letters like í or Í on any keyboard layout.
 Aftar starting the script it will daemonize itself.

+Basically I made this script because my laptop has US Layout and it's more complicated to type í or Í without this script.
 ## Dependencies:
 pynput
 python-deamon